Research

 Taken together, these results point to labor mobility as a key force in explaining why innovative firms cluster, and suggest that the clustering of firms in thick labor markets can foster corporate innovation by facilitating productivity-enhancing reallocation of human capital following scientific breakthroughs.

-Presented at: 2024 AFA (scheduled), 2023 FMA (scheduled), 2023 SFS Cavalcade, 2023 NBER Productivity, Innovation, and Entrepreneurship Program, 2023 North American Meeting of the Urban Economics Association (scheduled), 2023 Labor and Finance Group Conference (scheduled), 2023 China International Conference in Finance (CICF), 2023 Columbia Private Equity Conference, 2023 Junior Academic Research Seminars (JARS) in Finance, WEFI PhD Workshop, City University of Hong Kong, Georgia State University, Michigan State University, Northeastern University, Shanghai Advanced Institute of Finance (SAIF), Southern Methodist University, The Ohio State University, University of Hong Kong, University of Kentucky, University of Pittsburgh, University of Rochester, University of Wisconsin-Madison, Copenhagen Business School (canceled), Melbourne Business School (canceled), National University of Singapore (canceled), University of Maryland.
+Presented at: 2024 AFA, 2024 EFA, Virtual Corporate Finance seminar, 2024 ITAM, 2024 EFA, 2024 SWFA, NBER Productivity, Innovation, and Entrepreneurship Program, 2023 SFS Cavalcade, 2023 North American Meeting of the Urban Economics Association, 2023 Labor and Finance Group Conference, 2023 FMA, 2023 China International Conference in Finance (CICF), 2023 Columbia Private Equity Conference, 2023 Junior Academic Research Seminars (JARS) in Finance, WEFI PhD Workshop, City University of Hong Kong, Georgia State University, Michigan State University, Northeastern University, Shanghai Advanced Institute of Finance (SAIF), Southern Methodist University, The Ohio State University, University of Hong Kong, University of Kentucky, University of Pittsburgh, University of Rochester, University of Wisconsin-Madison, Copenhagen Business School (canceled), Melbourne Business School (canceled), National University of Singapore (canceled), University of Maryland.

 Abstract: Why do small businesses exploit business opportunities better in some areas than others?
 In a sample of 1.2 million consumer-facing establishments, stores differ significantly across neighborhoods and census tracts in the uptake of risk-free positive NPV forgivable loans to which they are entitled.
 Local social capital strongly predicts loan uptake after controlling for close-by bank branches, income, and education.
 Increasing our social capital measures by one standard deviation increases the loan uptake by 6.4 percent of the sample mean, accounting for 20 percent of the variation at the zip code level.
 The effect is higher than the effect of having a bank branch within 1000 yards.
 Large, low growth stores in less-dynamic areas benefit more from strong social capital, while small, high-growth stores in more-dynamic areas benefit more from bank branches.
 Virtual connections act similarly to in-person social connections and have the greatest effect on loan uptake in already advantaged locations.
 Virtual connections within the county predict higher use of local banks over FinTech lenders, while out-of-county virtual connections predict more increased use of FinTech lenders.